MauriceGit/Cloth_Simulation/README.md

 ## **Physics behind it**

-The principle behind the cloth animation is quite simple.
-The cloth consists of a number of particles which are connected via some kind of virtual spring.
+The cloth consists of a number of particles which are connected with a virtual spring.

 - Each particle is connected directly to the four particles right next to it (to keep the structure).
 - Each particle is connected to the four diagonal positioned particles (to keep the cloth from diagonally stretching too much or folding up).